xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

        0.0, -0.0002777777777777778, -47.09986109999999)
 ```

-### XProj CRSIndex
+### xproj.CRSIndex

 > "real-world datasets are usually more than just raw numbers; they have labels which encode information about how the array values map to locations in space, time, etc." -- [Xarray Documentation](https://docs.xarray.dev/en/stable/getting-started-guide/why-xarray.html#what-labels-enable)

 We often think about metadata providing context for _measurement values_ but metadata is also critical for coordinates!
-In particular, to align two different datasets we must ask if the coordinates are in the same coordinate system.
+In particular, to align two different datasets we must ask if the coordinates are in the same coordinate system?

 There are currently over 7000 commonly used [Coordinate Reference Systems (CRS)](https://spatialreference.org/ref/epsg/) for geospatial data in the authoritative EPSG database!
 And of course an infinite number of custom-defined CRSs.